leapcode/srp_js/Readme.md

-imported to github from: https://code.google.com/p/srp-js/
+originally imported to github from: https://code.google.com/p/srp-js/

 License: [New BSD License](http://www.opensource.org/licenses/bsd-license.php)

 Many websites today require some form of authentication to access the site's full functionality.
 Unfortunately, many of these websites do not use secure authentication protocols.